 Wyldewood has always been a special place for me.
 I am not sure I can put into words the excitement I continue to feel when entering through the front gates under the iconic wooden letters.
 My parents dropped me off as a nervous 8-year-old for my first session in 1984.
 My Mom was so excited as she settled me into my bunk because she knew I would love Wyldewood just as much as she had when she camped.
 We walked around before she left, and she found her name written on the bunks of girl’s cabin 3….
 I knew right then this was where I was supposed to be.
 I spent many summers at Wyldewood.
 Wyldewood was where I was baptized and where I made many lifetime friends.
 When nothing was going right in my world, Wyldewood always had just what my soul needed.
 I spent time at camp yearly from when I was first old enough to camp until I was in high school.
 I never forgot the impact the Wyldewood experience had on my life.

-Fast forward to adulthood and I am dropping off my 8-year-old son for his first year.
-(My boys are 3rd generation campers) By chance I had a conversation with a staff member about how the camp can always use nurses….
+Fast forward to adulthood, and I am dropping off my 8-year-old son for his first year.
+(My boys are 3rd generation campers) By chance, I had a conversation with a staff member about how the camp can always use nurses….
 WAIT…WHAT?!?!?
 I AM A NURSE!!!!
 I am not sure how I held my excitement in when I thought about how they MIGHT just let me come back….
-I went immediately home and spoke to my husband, who is always so supportive, he remembered my stories about how much fun I had as a camper, and he said to go for it!
-That was 2014 and I come back as often as I can.
+I went home immediately and spoke to my husband, who is always so supportive, he remembered my stories about how much fun I had as a camper, and he said to go for it!
+That was 2014, and I come back as often as I can.
 I continue to volunteer to ensure that Wyldewood is here for many, many years to come.
 I love how Wyldewood is still good for my soul.
 I love how I can see God at work every single day through the counselors, the directors, the staff, and the campers.
 I love how I continue to make life-long friendships and reunite with friends from my youth.
 I honestly cannot imagine a life without Wyldewood.
 I look forward to each summer that I get to spend playing at camp.
 I pray that Wyldewood will always be a place my family can feel at home.

 Sara Brown Picture